getyoti/yoti-wordpress/yoti/readme.txt

 * From the “Plugins” menu search for “Yoti”,
 * click “Install Now” and then “Activate”.
-* To store images in a custom directory, edit your `wp-config.php` file and add a new constant called YOTI_UPLOAD_DIR with an absolute path:
+* To store images in a custom directory, edit your `wp-config.php` file to add a new constant called YOTI_UPLOAD_DIR with an absolute path:

   define('YOTI_UPLOAD_DIR', '/path/to/images/');